top of page

 “Seeing the gratitude and relief on faces made it worth it

 to volunteer, despite the concern.
 I gave out bags of food and toiletries to 1,000 people a week.
-Looking back, I am so proud of all of us who showed up or our community.”
+Looking back, I am so proud of all of us who showed up of our community.”

 -Sheneice Paul, BMS Outreach Specialist